SteeltoeOSS/Steeltoe/src/Security/README.md

 # Steeltoe Security

-Authentication and DataProtection libraries which simplify interacting with CredHub and using security services on CloudFoundry.
+Authentication and DataProtection libraries which simplify interacting with security services on Tanzu platforms.

 For more information on how to use these components see the [Steeltoe documentation](https://steeltoe.io/).